 Best Time to Visit Bend, Oregon

-After visiting Bend in all four seasons, I would say that the best time to visit Bend is the spring and summer seasons.
+After visiting Bend in all four seasons, I’d say that the best time to visit Bend is the spring and summer seasons.
 Although honestly, Bend is one of those unique places where every season offers something exciting.

 Summer is my favorite time to visit Bend because it’s easy to take advantage of the great hikes nearby.
 The temperatures can get hot mid-day, but there’s always a river to cool off in or a brewery to pop into.